Leave a Message

 Quick Summary

-· The most important questions focus on pricing logic and buyer behavior, not sales promises
+• The most revealing questions target pricing logic, village-level buyer behavior, and contingency planning, not marketing promises

 Q: Why do the questions you ask a listing agent matter so much in Rancho Mission Viejo?